margaeor/starter-hugo-academic/content/authors/admin/_index.md

 #   link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ""
+email: "geomar at mit dot edu"

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-George Margaritis is a PhD student at the Operations Research Center of the Massachusetts Institute of Technology (MIT).
+I am currently a PhD student at the Operations Research Center of the Massachusetts Institute of Technology (MIT ORC).
-His research revolves around designing tools that leverage Machine Learning and Optimization in order to adress real-world problems.
+My research interests lie in the intersection of Machine Learning and Optimization, and in particular how Machine Learning can be used with and for Optimization.
+I am also interested in applications of Deep Learning and Natural Language Processing in the domain of Healthcare.

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->